Odisha River Sand Monitoring - GIS and AI Enforcement Framework

 Want a faster start?

-Upload your lease KML/KMZ + a sample DSR/SoI to accelerate the pilot design.
+Upload your lease KML/KMZ plus a sample DSR/SoI to accelerate pilot design.

-Tip: connect this form to Formspree, Google Forms, or your backend API by replacing the action URL.
+Tip: connect this form to your backend API or form handler once you are ready.